 - Choosing designated painting clothes for kids to wear that are already stained

 - Whenever possible, bring paints and any other mess outside (which gives kids the added bonus of fresh air)

 And once the creative process is done – let kids have ownership over cleaning up.
 Your assistance might be necessary for a few items, but kids should and can be a part of the clean-up process.

 4) Create a Safe Zone of Creativity

-- Embrace your own creativity: Maybe like me, you feel completely inadequate when it comes to drawing, but whatever you do – don’t let your kids know it.
-The confidence you express in being creative – whether it’s experimenting with a recipe or showing a love for writing – will rub off on your kids.
+- Embrace your own creativity: Maybe like me, you feel completely inadequate when it comes to drawing.
+But whatever you do – don’t let your kids know it.
+The confidence you express in being creative will rub off on your kids.

 - Resist the urge to direct: Letting kids have the freedom to explore on their own opens their minds to new ideas and helps them gain confidence in self-direction.

-- Watch what you say: It’s often natural for parents to say: “good job” when kids complete a project, but researchers say it’s better instead to acknowledge the work, dedication or inventiveness a child expresses rather than use a standard praise.
+- Watch what you say: It’s often natural for parents to say: “good job” when kids complete a project.
+But researchers say it’s better to acknowledge the work, dedication or inventiveness a child expresses.

 - Remember creativity is not a competition: Never compare kids creations or works of art to others.
 At this stage, any critique or comparison could make kids feel that being creative or imaginative isn’t worth it if they don’t live up to expectations.